Whatsapp Icon

 Emotional and Social Support

 Survivors of Medulloblastoma often experience emotional challenges like anxiety and depression.
-It's important to provide access to psychological support through counseling or support groups.
+It's important to provide access to psychological support through counselling or support groups.
 Social support, including educational support for school-aged children, is also vital.

 Lifestyle and Wellness